 systemctl start metricbeat && systemctl enable metricbeat

-Step 4 : After starting the service, you need to enable system module.
+Step 4: After starting the service, you need to enable the system module.

 metricbeat modules enable system

-Once you enable module, now setup the metricbeat dashboard to send to kibana to visualise graphically.
+Once you enable the module, now setup the metricbeat dashboard to send to kibana to visualize graphically.

 Now go to kibana and check data coming by clicking on check data

-if you find this successful, click on system metrics dashboard.
+if you find this successful, click on the system metrics dashboard.